Joy-less/Progressive-Mouse-System/README.md

 The mouse cursors are edited from Pixel Perfect and Freepik and are free to use if you credit them.

+*The script assumes you have [Yanfly Ace Core Engine](https://github.com/Archeia/YEARepo/blob/master/Core/Ace_Core_Engine.rb) and [Yanfly Ace Message System](https://github.com/Archeia/YEARepo/blob/master/Core/Ace_Message_System.rb).
+If you don't have them, you will need to edit line 312.*

 ## Documentation

 Script calls: